Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Preliminaries

-\end{definition} The following assumptions are used throughout the paper.
-Some of them are invoked only when necessary and will be stated explicitly. \begin{assumption} The objective function $f: \mathbb{R}^n \to \mathbb{R}$ is twice continuously differentiable, and its Hessian is Lipschitz continuous.
+The following assumptions are used throughout the paper.
+Some of them are invoked only when necessary and will be stated explicitly.
+Note that Assumption~\ref{assm.bounded hessian} is equivalent to the gradient of the objective function being Lipschitz. \begin{assumption} The objective function $f: \mathbb{R}^n \to \mathbb{R}$ is twice continuously differentiable, and its Hessian is Lipschitz continuous.
 That is, there exists a constant $M > 0$ such that for all $x, y \in \mathbb{R}^n$,

 \end{assumption} \begin{assumption} The problem \eqref{eq.main problem} is solvable; that is, there exists $x^* \in \mathbb{R}^n$ such that